 You can choose whether to walk through a parade home or view a virtual tour online from the comfort of your own home.
 Sponsored by MidAmerican Energy, the virtual tour will provide a 360-degree view and video tours of each home, in addition to interviews with many of the builders.

 Access the virtual tours by clicking on each home under the Homes tab.
-The virtual tour also is available on the ParadeSmart mobile app.
-You can revisit your favorite houses all year long, up until the 2021 Iowa City Area HBA Parade of Homes.
+The virtual tour also is available on the Iowa City Parade of Homes App available on the App Store or Google Play.
+You can revisit your favorite houses all year long, up until the 2023 Iowa City Area HBA Parade of Homes.

 Tickets to attend the Iowa City Area Parade of Homes are $10 and available at each featured parade home.

 At this time, masking is optional.
 CDC guidelines could change, so check the Parade mobile app or iowacityhomes.thegazette.com for updates.

 Sanitize your hands before entering a home.
 Bring your own or use ours.
 A big bottle of pump sanitizer will greet you at the door of each home.

 Leave ample space between yourself and those you don’t live with.
 Only a handful of people are usually visiting each parade home at a time, but you may be asked to wait a few minutes before entering the home.
 Your patience is appreciated.

 Wear your booties to keep floors clean in featured homes.
 Pick up a pair at the first parade home you visit and keep them with you as you tour other homes.
 No need to put the booties back in the basket.